Gerald Carr (astronaut)

-Gerald Paul "Jerry" Carr (August 22, 1932 – August 26, 2020) was an American mechanical and aeronautical engineer, Marine Corps officer, naval aviator, and NASA astronaut.
+Gerald Paul Carr (August 22, 1932 – August 26, 2020) was an American mechanical and aeronautical engineer, United States Marine Corps officer and aviator, and NASA astronaut.
 He was commander of Skylab 4, the third and final crewed visit to the Skylab Orbital Workshop, from November 16, 1973, to February 8, 1974.

+A graduate of the University of Southern California, Carr was commissioned as a second lieutenant in the Marine Corps on graduation in 1954, and trained as an aviator.
+In April 1966, he was selected by NASA as one of the nineteen new astronauts.
+He served as a member of the support crews and as Capsule Communicator (CAPCOM) for the Apollo 8 and Apollo 12 missions and was in line to walk on the Moon as lunar module pilot of Apollo 19 before that mission was canceled in 1970.
+Carr and his Skylab 4 crew spent 84 days in space on the Skylab 4 mission, setting a new world record for individual time in space.
+He retired from the Marine Corps as colonel in September 1975, and from NASA in June 1977, and became an engineering consultant.

 Early life and education

-Carr was born in Denver, Colorado, on August 22, 1932, but was raised in Santa Ana, California, which he considered his home town.
-He was the son of Thomas Ernest Carr (1909–1967) and Freda Letha Carr (1911–1985).
+Gerald Paul Carr was born in Denver, Colorado, on August 22, 1932, but was raised in Santa Ana, California, which he considered his hometown.
+He was the son of Thomas Ernest Carr and Freda Letha Carr.
 He was active in the Boy Scouts of America where he achieved its highest rank, Eagle Scout.
-Carr graduated from Santa Ana High School in Santa Ana in 1950.
+Carr graduated from Santa Ana High School in 1950.

 Carr received a Bachelor of Engineering degree in mechanical engineering from the University of Southern California (USC) in 1954, where he was a member of Tau Kappa Epsilon fraternity.
 He spent five years flying fighter jets, then returned to school.
-He earned a Bachelor of Science degree in aeronautical engineering from the U.S. Naval Postgraduate School in 1961, and a Master of Science degree in aeronautical engineering from Princeton University in 1962.
+He also earned a Bachelor of Science degree in aeronautical engineering from the U.S. Naval Postgraduate School in 1961, and a Master of Science degree in aeronautical engineering from Princeton University in 1962.

-Carr married his high-school sweetheart, Joann Ruth Petrie, in 1954.
+Carr married his high-school sweetheart, Joann Ruth Petrie, on January 20, 1954.
 They had two sets of twins and six children total.
-They divorced and his second marriage was to Patricia Musick in 1979.
+They divorced in 1978.
+His second marriage was on September 14, 1979, to Patricia Musick, an artist and sculptor he met in 1976 who had grown up in the same area and gone to the same schools.